 1. Free-form scene description, no anchor

-Sarah's apartment, living room → model invents one.
+Sarah's apartment, living room → the model invents one.
 Three clips, three inventions.

-How to spot it: prompt describes the scene in text but you have no reference image of the established scene.
+How to spot it: the prompt describes the scene in text, but you have no reference image of the established set feeding into each generation.

 2. No establishing shot generated first

-You’re generating action clips before establishing what the room looks like.
+You’re generating action clips before deciding what the room actually looks like.
 Each clip extrapolates differently.

-How to spot it: there’s no wide shot of the room.
-You jumped to close-ups and mediums.
+How to spot it: there’s no wide shot of the room anywhere.
+You jumped straight to close-ups and mediums.

 3. Different lighting descriptions across cuts